Skip to main content

 Mr Gerrard is seen as the recipient of many species from the Zoo (including the famous Quagga) over a long period, and right up to 1890.

-Mr Edward Gerrard Senior continued his close relationship with the ZSL long after he had left their employment in 1841 and in addition to the connections that the Gerrards had with collectors and explorers, the ZSL was a continual source of specimens for the Gerrard’s business, not least because of the proximity of the ZSL to Gerrard workshops, both in Queen Street and at the Camden Studios in College Place.
+Mr Edward Gerrard Senior continued his close relationship with the ZSL long after he had left their employment in 1841 and in addition to the connections that the Gerrards had with collectors and explorers, the ZSL was a continual source of specimens for the Gerrard’s business, not least because of the proximity of the ZSL to Gerrard workshops, both at 54A Queen Street and at his residence at College Place.

-So, these Ibis could have been taken from the Zoo, or they could have been obtained via an explorer or collector who had brought them back from an expedition and sold them to Gerrard, either way, the cabinet is a rare Edward Gerrard cabinet, it’s early and it’s a very rare survivor.
+There is much evidence of Gerrard’s connections with explorers and his network with zoologists and university and museum authorities.
+So, these Ibis could have been taken from the Zoo, or more likely, they could have been obtained via an explorer or collector who had brought them back from an expedition and sold them to Gerrard; their bright colour suggests that they had not been kept in captivity for very long because the bright feather colour is derived from a natural food source which cannot be made available in a zoo.

-It also has two handwritten labels on the back which say, “Belgium 40” and “Belgium 41”.
-Since the cabinet is constructed in two pieces, I’d say these labels were put there to ensure that they were reunited upon arrival at their destination.
+The cabinet has two handwritten labels on the back which say, “Belgium 40” and “Belgium 41”.
+Since the cabinet is constructed in two pieces, I’d say these labels were put there to ensure that they were reunited upon arrival at their Belgian destination.

-The French name of “Delafon” is crudely scratched on the back of the upper cabinet.
-Was this case sent abroad as part of the display for an expo maybe?
-There were several international exhibitions in Europe around this time, but the one that sticks out for me as a possibility in the context of the proposed dating is Antwerp in 1885.
-There was a Brussels Expo in 1897 but it feels slightly too late for the probable dating of the piece.
-If the cabinet was bought as a result of being shown at an expo in Belgium, this would make sense of the extra labels.
+It is possible that the case was initially sent abroad as part of the display for an expo.
+There were several international exhibitions in Europe around this time, but the two that stick out for me as a possibility in the context of the dating of this cabinet is either Antwerp in 1885 or the Brussels Expo in 1897.

-It’s also possible that the cabinet was commissioned alongside other pieces by a wealthy Belgian family, and it would have been very expensive in its time.
+It’s also possible that the cabinet was commissioned directly from London alongside other pieces by the family in question, and it would have been very expensive in its time.

 THE CABINET STYLE